thefrustrateddev/shubham-blog/README.md

 This is blog website built on vue 3 which supports unit+e2e testing.
 It incorporates usage of both options API and Composition API[Vue SFC has also been incorporated]

+JEST has been used for unit test cases.

+Cypress has been used for end to end test cases.

 ## Project workflow

 This Projects consists of 2 routes: